 Brogdon, M.Ed., began her work with Salud Family Health Centers in Colorado in 2012.
 She designed and implemented the Salud Career Development Program for front-line staff and established the Salud Institute for Health Center Careers.
 In her previous 11 years with the University Of Colorado School Of Medicine, Brogdon served as project coordinator for several grants with the U.S. Department of Education.
 She spent five years as professor with the School of Education and Human Development graduate program at the University of Colorado Denver.
 Brogdon has four years of experience consulting and instructional coaching for the Colorado Department of Education.

-Klos is the curriculum director and instructor for NIMAA.
+Klos is the curriculum director and an instructor for NIMAA.
 Before joining the NIMAA team Susan worked as an instructor of medical assisting at Porter and Chester Institute in Chicopee, MA.
 Susan’s field experience as a medical assistant includes 15 years as a medical assistant working for Gales Ferry Medical Group in Gales Ferry, CT and the Joslin Diabetes and Endocrinology Center in New London, CT.
 Susan earned her medical assisting certificate from Ridley-Lowell Business and Technical Institute, her associate’s degree in general studies from Gateway Community College and her bachelor’s degree in general studies from the University of Connecticut.

 Mark Splaine, MD, MS

-Splaine is director of education at Community Health Center, Inc.'s Weitzman Institute with responsibility for contributing to and helping to coordinate all its educational activities.
+Splaine is a consultant at Community Health Center, Inc.'s Weitzman Institute with responsibility for contributing to and helping to coordinate all its educational activities.
 This involves work with faculty, program managers, and students.
 In addition, Splaine is leading the development of Weitzman’s portfolio of online educational offerings.
 Before joining CHC, Splaine worked as an independent consultant in healthcare quality education and measurement for EduHealth LLC as its managing director.
 Prior to that role, he was an associate professor at The Dartmouth Institute for Health Policy and Clinical Practice and in the Department of Community and Family Medicine at the Geisel School of Medicine at Dartmouth.
 Splaine has been a teacher of health professionals for over 20 years.
 He is professionally trained as a general internal medicine physician and practiced primary care for 16 years.
 He received his bachelor’s degree in biochemical sciences from Harvard College, his master's degree from Dartmouth Medical School, and his master's degree in the evaluative clinical sciences from Dartmouth College.